-• We obtain the current motion histogram from the previous one by subtracting a closen value γ (negative values are zeroed) and combining it (max function) with the current motion image.
-The decay parameter γ adds gray values to the motion history motion was detected (the darker the earlier).
-The larger γ is the shorter the history of object motions.
+We obtain the current motion histogram from the previous one by subtracting a chosen value γ (negative values are zeroed) and combining it (max function) with the current motion image.
+The decay parameter γ adds gray values to the motion history denoting how long ago the motion was detected (the darker the earlier).
+The larger γ is, the shorter the history of object motions.
 The motion history images summarizes how much motion occurred over a given time period.
-We can use it o summarize motion aspects into a feature vector motion by Robert Collins
+We can use it to summarize motion aspects into a feature vector (using histograms or moments like for other features).

-- Shadow Elimination difference methods detect moving objects with shadows additional motion distinguish a shadow color chromaticity shadow change illumination the background color but change intervention and the background color but change intervention improved differencing method of two frames: - Instead of building differences between pixels of two images, we first map the images to a chromaticity sub-space (e.g., ab or HS) ignoring the luminance aspects.
+- Shadow Elimination: the pixelwise difference methods detect moving objects together with the shadows they cast (see example below).
+This leads to poor localization, the impression of additional motion, and hence should be avoided.
+We can distinguish a shadow from the actual object by comparing the color chromaticity of the pixels.
+A shadow will only change illumination of the background color but chromaticity remains similar.
+We can adjust the methods with and improved differencing method of two frames: - Instead of building differences between pixels of two images, we first map the images to a chromaticity sub-space (e.g., ab or HS) ignoring the luminance aspects.
 The thresholding eliminates shadows but keeps objects (if they are sufficiently different in terms of color than the background).